-When we opened our doors to the public 10 years ago, the facilities were designed to accommodate 40,000 guests annually.
-Yet in 2016, we welcomed almost 190,000 visitors.
-Even after the first year, it was obvious that we were rapidly outgrowing our current Visitor Center.
+When we opened our doors to the public in 2007, our facilities were designed to accommodate 40,000 annual guests.
+In 2018, we welcomed 220,000 visitors.
+Even in that first year, it was obvious that we were rapidly outgrowing our original Visitor Center.
 Over the years, the space was retrofitted to increase office area and better utilize the remaining space for the benefit of guests.
 In addition to re-configuring the Visitor Center, the Bosarge Family Education Center was built to provide more education space and house additional staff.
-However, between 2007 and 2017, our staff grew from 10 full-time and 12 part time/seasonal to 52 full time and 50 part time/seasonal, while visitation increased five-fold.
+However, between 2007 and 2017, our staff grew from 10 full-time and 12 part-time/seasonal to 52 full-time and 50 part-time/seasonal, while visitation increased five-fold.
 It became clear that no amount of additional retrofitting could solve what is essentially a problem of space.
-To ensure our infrastructure is able to support current as well as future visitation, we’ve begun implementing our new master plan.
-The master plan builds capacity to serve the current and future number of guests, while also creating additional space for education, horticultural research, and a growing staff.
+To ensure our infrastructure is able to support current as well as future visitation, we’ve begun implementing phase two of the master plan.
+The master plan builds capacity to serve current and future guests, while also creating additional space for education, horticultural research and a growing staff.

-Construction is underway on our new visitor center that will be adjacent to the relocated parking.
-Designed by Steven Blatt Architects of Portland, this two and three-story shingled building will provide three times the square footage of the current single story visitor center.
-Guests will enter through the central lobby with access to an expanded membership area, guest services, an information kiosk, restrooms and the gift shop.
-A separate snack bar will be located on the terrace behind, with bench seating.
-Groups will have a dedicated entrance near a bus parking area.
-Staff and volunteers will enter though a separate side entrance.
+Guests enter through the central lobby with access to an expanded membership area, guest services, an information kiosk, restrooms and the Gardenshop.
+The Snack Shack, complete with open-air seating, is located on the terrace behind the VC.
+Groups have a dedicated entrance near a bus parking area.
+Staff and volunteers enter though a separate side entrance.

-The first and second floors of the building will contain private and shared office space for 45 staff, generous storage and facilities, breakrooms for staff and volunteers, and two conference rooms.
-The third floor will feature a meeting room that can seat 75.
-We have designed this building to be easily expandable if necessary in the future and we have incorporated 30% more office space than we currently need to provide a buffer for growth.
+The first and second floors of the building contain offices and communal space for staff and volunteers.
+The third floor features a meeting room that can seat 75.
+We have incorporated 30% more office space than we currently need in order to provide a buffer for growth.

 Entry Court and Gardens

-The entry court and gardens adjacent to the new visitor center will feature a blend of native and ornamental plants, as well as stonework inspired by our Maine landscape set amid a brick terrace.
-There will also be accessible parking and a drop off area.
+The entry court and gardens adjacent to the Visitor Center feature a blend of native and ornamental plants, as well as stonework inspired by our Maine landscape set amid a brick terrace.
+There is also accessible parking and a drop-off area.

-With nearly an acre of planting area, the entry gardens will fall somewhere between our Lerner Garden of the Five Senses and Bibby and Harold Alfond Children Garden in size, and will be a beautiful introduction to all we have to offer at CMBG.
+With nearly an acre of planting area, the entry gardens fall somewhere between our Lerner Garden of the Five Senses and the Bibby and Harold Alfond Children’s Garden in size and serve as a beautiful introduction to all we have to offer at CMBG.
 The garden beds also include riverbed stones to collect stormwater run-off.
 This run-off, after being filtered, replenishes our natural wetland areas.

 Parking and Infrastructure

-Our original parking lots consisted of 4 gravel “pods” that could accommodate a total of 125 cars.
-In response to the unexpectedly high visitation over the next few years, our parking areas were expanded to provide spaces for a total of 340 cars.
-These spaces regularly fill on high summer days and during Gardens Aglow, due to both the increase in visitation and a three-fold increase in length of stay as more garden areas have been added and guests linger longer.
+Our original parking lots consisted of four gravel “pods” that could accommodate a total of 125 cars.
+In response to the unexpectedly high visitation we experienced, our parking areas were expanded to provide spaces for a total of 340 cars.
+These spaces regularly filled on high summer days and during Gardens Aglow, due both to the increase in visitation and to a three-fold increase in length of stay as more garden areas have been added and guests linger longer.
 Non-visitor pressure on parking has increased greatly, too: staff has quadrupled, and there has been a similar trend among volunteers.
-Expanded classes, field trips, rentals and more have put further pressure on parking.
+Expanded educational offerings and more field trips have put further pressure on parking.

-The main parking areas will be constructed using porous asphalt.
-This technology allows stormwater to flow through the asphalt to a retention basin underneath designed to capture and filter all the rain from a 25-year storm event.
+The main parking areas have been constructed using porous asphalt, a technology that allows stormwater to flow through the asphalt to a retention basin beneath that’s designed to capture and filter rain from a 25-year storm event.
 The basin is filled with coarse gravel above and fine gravel below.
 As stormwater flows through the gravel, pollutants and sediments are removed and the velocity of the water is greatly reduced.
 Treated stormwater eventually makes its way to pipes at the bottom of the basin where it is slowly discharged into the forest beyond.
-To construct the basins and to provide the proper slope and grade for ADA compliance and safety, roughly 4 acres of forest were cleared for construction.
-More than 40% of this area will be replanted with primarily native evergreen trees, which will transition to mixed plantings for wildlife habitat.
-To create this forested and garden separated parking, over 10,000 trees, shrubs and both native and ornamental plants will be installed by our horticulture team in 2017-2018.
-It will be the largest planting project and the largest garden area ever built at CMBG.

-Towards the southern tip of the property, on a parcel of land that was a gift from the Pine Tree Conservation Society in 2005, lies the foundation of an old farm homestead.
-This will be the site of a new horticultural research and propagation facility that will allow us to not only grow more of our own plants on site for our gardens, but also to develop and test new plants for northern landscapes.
-This important part of our mission – research – has been the piece we have long dreamed of fully implementing, creating opportunities to better document Maine’s beautiful rare native species, to study the spread of species from the south due to a changing climate, and to develop plants that are better suited for our northern and coastal landscapes, among many other things.
+Towards the southern tip of the property lies the foundation of an old farm homestead.
+This will be the site of a new plant nursery that will allow us not only to grow more of our own plants on site for our gardens, but also to develop and test new plants for northern landscapes.
+This important part of our mission – research – has been the piece we have long dreamed of fully implementing, creating opportunities to better document Maine’s beautiful rare native species, to study the spread of species from the south due to a changing climate, and to develop plants that are better suited for our northern and coastal landscapes.

-This research facility will also include an herbarium and botanical research program that is focused on wild plant diversity and conservation in the midcoast region.
+The nursery will also include an herbarium and botanical research program focused on wild plant diversity and conservation in the MidCoast region.
 Studies of this kind have not taken place in this area for many years, and the landscape has changed since nineteenth-century botanist Kate Furbish first collected, classified and illustrated Maine’s native flora.

 Expanded Education Campus

-Our current education area will benefit not only from the added space due to moving administrative staff out of the Bosarge Family Education Center and into the new visitor center, but also from the eventual addition of an expanded education campus around it.
-This campus will include our current education building, a new youth education building and a “wet classroom” for hands-on learning, an expanded facility for our therapeutic horticulture program and a Center for Professional Horticulture, among other things.
+Our current education area will benefit from the eventual addition of an expanded education campus around it.
+This campus will include our current education building, a new youth education building and a “wet classroom” for hands-on learning, an expanded facility for our Horticulture Therapy program and a Center for Professional Horticulture.
 The Center for Professional Horticulture will provide vocational and continuing education for green industry professionals and those seeking a career in the fields of public horticulture, lawn care, landscape design and installation, nursery management and arboriculture.

-Although it is a few years out in the plan, a glass conservatory will be the cornerstone of our efforts to build year-round visitation and will create year-round jobs and opportunities for our area.
-The conservatory will create a space for late winter and early spring shows, such as specialty orchid displays and butterfly shows, during a time of the year when not much else is in bloom.
-Based off of classic saltbox house shapes, the conservatory will be specially built for cold Maine winters while still providing out-of-season plants.
+A glass conservatory will be the cornerstone of our efforts to build year-round visitation, jobs and opportunities for our area.
+The conservatory will create a space for late-winter and early-spring shows, such as specialty orchid displays and butterfly shows, during a time of the year when not much else is in bloom.
+Based on the shape of the classic saltbox home, the conservatory will be specially built for cold Maine winters while still providing an environment for out-of-season plants.

-The conservatory and surrounding gardens will be installed in what has historically been a parking area here at CMBG.
-With parking moved to the periphery, the conservatory and a 250,000 gallon pond and surrounding gardens will be installed on the site of a former parking lot.
-This pond will include a pump station, and will be available 24/7 to local first responders.
+The conservatory and a 250,000-gallon pond and surrounding gardens will be installed on the site of a former parking lot.
+This pond will include a pump station and will be available 24/7 to local first responders.
 A stream and bog garden will also be added, expanding the diverse plant communities on our property and creating better habitats for wildlife.

-To catch up to current visitation numbers while also providing a buffer for growth, the decision was made to build a new visitor/administration building and gift shop and convert our existing visitor center into a culinary center.
-The concept with this culinary center is to retain the character and footprint of the original building, but expand the kitchen into the existing offices, and convert the lobby, ticketing and conference room as well as the gift shop into healthy, family friendly buffet-style service and seating.
-The existing café space will be a separate, more intimate restaurant featuring table service.
-Eventually, a three season structure will be erected on the terrace outside, and will serve pub-style food and drink.
-The kitchen will also service the conservatory and the snack stand adjacent to the new visitor center.
+To catch up to current visitation numbers while also providing a buffer for growth, we decided to convert our original visitor center into a restaurant pavilion.
+The concept is to retain the character and footprint of the original building, but to expand the kitchen into the former offices and convert the lobby, ticketing area, conference room and former gift shop into healthy, family-friendly, buffet-style service and seating.
+The existing café space will become a separate, more intimate restaurant featuring table service.
+Eventually, a three-season structure will be erected on the terrace outside and will serve pub-style food and drink.